Gilandel/utils-old/utils-assertor/README.md

 Assertor.that(object1).isNull().or().not().isInstance(Color.class).or(object2).isEqual(object3).isOk();
 ```

-Three outputs are available:
+Mulitple outputs are available:
-- toThrow: to throw an exception if assertion is false,
+- toThrow: throw an exception if assertion is false, otherwise returns the last checked parameter,
-- isOk: to get the boolean result of the assertion,
+- isOk: get the boolean result of the assertion,
-- getErrors: to get the error message.
+- getErrors: get the error message (java.util.Optional),
+- get: the result (java.util.Optional),
+- result: the result (fr.landel.utils.commons.Result).

 These three output methods are considerate as final.
 So when these methods are called a clear of intermediate conditions is done.